kshitijdshah99/StockRush_InfoSHAHs/InfoSHAHs.md

 - [ ] Need to beautify the homepage.

-## Future Scope
+## ✔Future Scope
--Advanced Stock Price Manipulation: Intended to enhance the sophistication of stock price manipulation algorithms for a more dynamic market experience.
+- Advanced Stock Price Manipulation: Intended to enhance the sophistication of stock price manipulation algorithms for a more dynamic market experience.
--Enhanced User Interaction: Plan to integrate additional features to enhance user interaction and engagement within the game environment.
+- Enhanced User Interaction: Plan to integrate additional features to enhance user interaction and engagement within the game environment.
--Leaderboards: The leaderboard feature is in progress, aiming to allow players to track their progress, but it is not yet fully functional or refined.
+- Leaderboards: The leaderboard feature is in progress, aiming to allow players to track their progress, but it is not yet fully functional or refined.
--Save data of user and accordingly plot price variation vs duration of the stocks.
+- Save data of user and accordingly plot price variation vs duration of the stocks.

 ## 👩‍💻Team members